Azure/azure-iot-sdk-c/doc/devbox_setup.md

 <a name="samplecode"><a/>
 ## Sample applications

-This repository contains various C sample applications that illustrate how to use the Azure IoT device SDK for C. For more information, see the [Read Me][readme].
+This repository contains various C sample applications that illustrate how to use the Azure IoT device SDK for C:
+* [Simple samples for the device SDK][simple_samples]
+* [Samples using the serializer library][serializer_samples]

 [visual-studio]: https://www.visualstudio.com/downloads/
 [device-explorer]: https://github.com/Azure/azure-iot-sdks/tree/master/tools/DeviceExplorer